TheoFoxe/CS170_Project1/REPORT.md

 In `StateRep.h`, we have all the information that is relevant to the state.
 This includes the current state representation, the total cost, and the heuristic cost.
 As shown in `StateRep.h`', we decided to represent our states through 3x3 2D arrays.
 The total cost and heuristic cost are both represented as doubles.

-After a while in coding, we found out it is necessary to use StaeRep.h (just integrate all functionalities into the problem class is enough) and found out that operators are unneccssary to pass in, which makes the code more understandable for reviewers.
+After a while in coding, we found out it is necessary to use StateRep.h (just integrate all functionalities into the problem class is enough) and found out that operators are unneccssary to pass in, which makes the code more understandable for reviewers.

 In the problem.cpp,